-Intended Learning Outcomes
+Learning Outcomes

-The aim of the course is on the one hand, to advance students' knowledge of fundamental models and theories of brands as cultural resources in contemporary consumer culture and, at the other, to introduce and critically reflect on typical and central empirical phenomena of brands as expressions of culture in society at large.
+Having completed the course, students should have advanced knowledge of fundamental models and theories of branding and brands as corporate and cultural resources in contemporary consumer culture.
+They should also be able to critically reflect on phenomena of brands and branding in society at large.
 Upon completion of the course, students should be able to: